trevordbunch/cis411_lab0_req/labreports/LAB_Template.md

   - Orders must be limited based on capacity
   - Business must have enough staff for the execution of this service
 ### User Requirements
-- The user must have a simple payment method
+- The user must have a simple payment method (Ed)
 - Interface must be set up properly (Ed Holthause)
-- User must have approval by professor
+- User must have approval by professor (Ed)
 - Order will be accurate when delivered (Daniel)

 ### Functional Requirements